Web mapping

-Web mapping or an online mapping is the process of using, creating, and distributing maps on the World Wide Web (the Web), usually through the use of Web geographic information systems (Web GIS).
-A web map or an online map is both served and consumed, thus, web mapping is more than just web cartography, it is an interactive service where consumers may choose what the map will show.
+Web mapping or online mapping is the process of using, creating, and distributing maps on the World Wide Web (the Web), usually through the use of Web geographic information systems (Web GIS).
+A web map or an online map is both served and consumed, thus, web mapping is more than just web cartography; it is an interactive service where consumers may choose what the map will show.

 Introduction

 The advent of web mapping can be regarded as a major new trend in cartography.
 Until recently, cartography was restricted to a few companies, institutes and mapping agencies, requiring relatively expensive and complex hardware and software as well as skilled cartographers and geomatics engineers.

 Web mapping has brought many geographical datasets, including free ones generated by OpenStreetMap and proprietary datasets owned by Baidu, Google, HERE, TomTom, and others.
 A range of free software to generate maps has also been conceived and implemented alongside proprietary tools like ArcGIS.
 As a result, the barrier to entry for serving maps on the web has been lowered.

 The terms web GIS and web mapping are often used interchangeably, but the terms are distinct.
 Web GIS uses and enables web maps, and end users who are web mapping are gaining analytical capabilities from Web GIS, however Web GIS has more applications than web mapping, and web mapping can be accomplished without Web GIS.
 Web GIS emphasizes geodata processing aspects more involved with design aspects such as data acquisition and server software architecture such as data storage and algorithms, than it does the end-user reports themselves.
 The term location-based services refers to web mapping consumer goods and services.
 Web mapping usually involves a web browser or other user agent capable of client-server interactions.
 Questions of quality, usability, social benefits, and legal constraints are driving its evolution.